marcomiglionico94/Machine-Learning/README.md

 # Machine-Learning
 This repository contains some notebooks created using python 3.6 and its main libraries including pandas, numpy and scikit-learn.
-Most of the notebook have been done following the online Udemy course 'Python for Data Science and Machine Learning Bootcamp'.
+Most of the notebooks have been done following the online Udemy course 'Python for Data Science and Machine Learning Bootcamp'.

 # Topics
 The main topics covered are the following: